 When your customers see that you are good at solving problems and coming up with solutions, they will be more likely to respect what you do and stay loyal to your business.

 In any business, it is always important and good to hear compliments.

 By sharing positive feedback with your colleagues, you can motivate your team and make them realize that what they are doing is actually helping people in their lives and satisfies them.

-This will help you know your worth and give you some extra motivation to keep doing what you better.
+This will help you know your worth and give you some extra motivation to keep doing what you do better.